LuisCarlosOrobio/Simpformers/README.md

 Ensure you have the following installed:

-- **Python 3.x**: This code is written in Python 3, so you'll need to have Python 3.x installed on your machine.
+- **Python 3.x**: This code is written in Python 3, so you'll need to have Python 3.x installed.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 - **NumPy**: NumPy is required for numerical computations.
 You can install it using pip:

 ```bash